chanccm/chanccm.github.io/_posts/2018-02-10-AWaitngGamePart1.md

 layout: post
 title: "A Waiting Game Part 1"
 date: 2018-02-10
-categories: [datascience, research, data-visualization, japanese]
+categories: [Python, datascience, research, data-visualization, japanese]
 ---

 I got a fun homework from my Japanese lesson.
 The sensei wanted me to practice talking to people in Japanese, and to practice the use of active and passive verb forms.